alinaqi/reachgenie/docs/email_campaigns.md

     Create two pieces of content:
     1. Email Subject: Compelling subject line mentioning our product and key benefits
     2. Email Content: Professional HTML email highlighting specific benefits for their business

+    {f'''
+    - Use the detailed product information to craft a more compelling message
+    - Incorporate the key value propositions that align with the lead's needs
+    - If appropriate, highlight how the product stands out from competitors
+    - Use market insights to show understanding of the lead's industry challenges
+    - Reference positive reviews when useful to build credibility
+    ''' if enriched_info else ""}
     """

     # Generate content using OpenAI